How do LLMs Compute Verbal Confidence: Conclusion

 \section{Conclusion}

-Our results demonstrate that verbal confidence in LLMs reflects cached retrieval rather than just-in-time computation.
+Our results demonstrate that verbal confidence in non-reasoning and reasoning LLMs reflects cached retrieval rather than just-in-time computation.
 Addressing \emph{when} confidence is computed, we show that confidence representations emerge automatically during answer generation—before the model is aware a rating will be requested—rather than being constructed on-demand at verbalization.
-Addressing \emph{what} confidence represents, we show that these cached representations explain substantial variance beyond token log-probabilities, suggesting a richer evaluation of question-answer fit consistent with a second-order model of confidence \citep{fleming2017self} -- rather than a simple fluency readout.
+Addressing \emph{what} confidence represents, we show that these cached representations explain substantial variance beyond token log-probabilities, and emerge at a position distinct from where the answer itself is generated — together suggesting a richer evaluation of question-answer fit consistent with a second-order model of confidence \citep{fleming2017self} rather than a simple generation-related fluency readout.
+Consistent with broader findings that model behaviors typically arise from many overlapping heuristics rather than single mechanisms \citep{lindsey2025biology, ameisen2025circuit}, we view cached retrieval as the dominant rather than the sole computational pathway in the settings we study; distributed or overlapping circuits may also contribute, particularly in regimes we have not tested.

-The automatic computation of confidence alongside answer generation parallels recent findings in factual recall, where LLMs automatically enrich subject representations with many attributes during early layers before extracting the specific queried attribute at later layers \citep{geva2023dissecting}.
-Our findings reveal that verbal confidence involves retrieval of automatically generated internal representations rather than post-hoc reconstruction from surface features—demonstrating a sophisticated metacognitive capacity in LLMs.
-This is consistent with recent evidence suggesting that LLMs possess some degree of introspective awareness \citep{anthropic2025introspection}, though whether the retrieval process we characterize constitutes introspection in a stronger sense remains an open question.
+The automatic computation of confidence alongside answer generation parallels findings in factual recall, where LLMs automatically enrich subject representations with many attributes during early layers before extracting the specific queried attribute at later layers \citep{geva2023dissecting}.
+Subsequent work points to a role for a cached representation at the immediate post-answer position in error detection \citep{kumaran2026llms}, suggesting that the mechanism we characterize here is recruited for self-evaluation more broadly.
+Together, these results are consistent with recent evidence that LLMs possess some degree of introspective awareness \citep{anthropic2025introspection}, though whether the process we characterize constitutes introspection in a stronger sense remains an open question.